-(d) Short-term Investments
+(d) Affiliate Investments

-Short-term investments consist of auction rate securities classified as available-for-sale, which are stated at estimated fair value.
-These investments, if any, are on deposit at major financial institutions.
-Unrealized gains and losses, net of tax, are reported as a separate component of accumulated other comprehensive income in stockholders' equity until realized.
-If the decline in fair value of these investments is determined to be other than temporary, the carrying amount of the asset is reduced to its fair value, and the difference is charged to income in the period incurred.
+Affiliate investments in marketable securities are classified as either trading or available-for-sale securities and carried at fair value.
+Unrealized holding gains or losses on investments classified as available-for-sale are reported net of deferred tax as a separate component of accumulated other comprehensive income in stockholders' equity until realized.
+If a decline in the fair value of these investments is determined to be other than temporary, the carrying amount of the asset is reduced to its fair value, and the difference is charged to income in the period incurred.
+The cost of Affiliate investments in marketable securities was \$5,403 and \$14,342 as of December 31, 2005 and 2006, respectively.
+Gross unrealized gains on these investments were \$608 and \$1,379 as of December 31, 2005 and 2006, respectively.